 Banisteriopsis Caapi 30x Yellow Paste

-This paste was made with clean water only and freshly harvested Banisteriopsis Caapi 30x Yellow Paste.
-When the vine is used fresh the product is superior to when using dried vine.
-Together with local indigenous people we slow boil the Caapi for many hours (3 times 8 hours).
-After each 8 hour increment, we filter the liquid and then boil down the clear liquid until a thick paste remains.
+We make this paste with only clean water and freshly harvested Banisteriopsis Caapi 30x Yellow Paste.
+When we use fresh vine the end-product is better than when using dried vine.
+Accompanied by local indigenous people, we slow boil the Caupuri ayahuasca for many hours (3 x 8 hours).
+After each 8-hour period we filter the liquid.
+We then boil down the clear liquid until it becomes a thick paste.
 This is the pure gold of this plant.
-You will love it.

-Our Banisteriopsis Caapi 30x Yellow Paste (one of the main ingredients of ayahuasca) comes from the land of a Quechua family in the Rio Napo area in Ecuador.
-When Wouter and Laura met them they felt a mutual connection.
-They were invited on to the family’s land, which is a few hours from where Wouter and Laura live.
-The family are the keepers (from a long lineage) of a sacred ceremonial cave with a waterfall inside.
-On their ancestral land surrounding the cave the vines are sustainably cultivated and harvested.
-For each plant that is harvested, over ten vines are replanted.
-The vines are all dried by the sun and have had no further treatment.
+Our Banisteriopsis Caapi 30x Yellow Paste comes from the land of a Quechua family in the Rio Napo area in Ecuador.
+When Wouter and Laura met them, they felt a mutual connection.
+The family invited them onto their land, a few hours from where Wouter and Laura live.
+The family are the keepers (from a long line) of a sacred ceremonial cave with a waterfall inside.
+On their ancestral land around the cave they cultivate and harvest the vines sustainably.
+They replant ten vines for each plant they harvest.
+The vines all dry in the sun and have no further treatment.

-The vine possesses a rather distinct appearance, with a circular twisting shape that bears many branches and leaves.
-It has been recorded to grow on average of 40 ft in height!
-The leaves of the caapi are opposite, green, oval-shaped, pointed on the end and are smooth.
-The flowers are petite (12-14mm in diameter and 2.5-3mm long) with a white to pinkish colour when in full bloom.
+The vine has a distinctive appearance, with a circular twisting shape with many branches and leaves.
+They grow to an average of 40 ft in height!
+The leaves of the caapi are opposite, green, oval-shaped, pointed and smooth.
+The flowers are smallish (12-14mm in diameter and 2.5-3mm long) with a white to pinkish colour when in full bloom.
 They are indeed a special and rare sight to see.
-Small fan-like seeds are produced that are green in colour when fresh and fade to a brown when dried.
-It thrives in humus-rich and moist soil, with lots of water such as in warm tropical environments.
+Its small fan-like seeds are green in colour when fresh and fade to a brown when dried.
+It thrives in humus-rich and moist soil with lots of water, such as in warm tropical environments.

-The deep brown stems are filled with various chemical constituents.
-Harmine, harmaline and tetrahydroharmine are among a few, and are classified as harmala alkaloids and MAOI’s.
-Scientific analysis has identified the vines to constitute approximately 0.11-0.83% beta-carboline, with the majority being the harmaline and tetrahydroharmaline.
+The deep brown stems contain various chemical components such as harmine, harmaline and tetrahydroharmine, and they are classified as MAOI’s.
+Scientific analysis shows that the vines also contain several alkaloids.
+Scientific analysis reports the vines to have approximately 0.11-0.83% beta-carboline, the majority of which is harmaline and tetrahydroharmaline.
 The vine also contains several alkaloids.

-As the discovery and exploration of the traditional use of Ayahuasca grew, it became known for its telepathic powers; initially the psychoactive alkaloid was called telepathine, which is now known as harmaline.
-When this root was used on its own, it produces mood-enhancing and sedative effects.
-In stronger doses, the harmaline can produce, nausea, vomiting and shivering.
+As the exploration of the traditional use of Ayahuasca grew, it became known for its telepathic powers.
+Initially the psychoactive alkaloid was called telepathine, but people now know it as harmaline.
+When people use this root on its own, it produces mood-enhancing and other effects.

 Due to legislation we can not send to the following countries: Australia, Canada, France, Lithuania, Poland, Reunion, Russia and Ukraine